He is the man behind Flowers For Norma Dollar Baby Film.

 Juan Pablo Reinoso: We shot the film for 3 days over the second weekend of November in 2009.
 It was filmed entirely on location throughout Brooklyn.
 As for what it cost, I will let that remain a mystery.
 Obviously to maintain the period elements of 1963 it was very difficult, but it was pulled off beautifully my fantastic production designer and art department.
 Overall, it was an incredibly smooth shoot with very little problems.
 I always insist that my sets be enjoyable atmospheres for every single person involved.
 I like to think that helps move things along more smoothly.
 I love what I do and love making sure the team around me feels that love.

-SKSM: How come you picked Flowers for Norma to develop into a movie?
+SKSM: How come you picked The man who loved flowers to develop into a movie?
 What is it in the story that you like so much?

 Juan Pablo Reinoso: I was a huge Stephen King fan growing up.
 The story had always stuck in the back of my mind.
 I hadn’t read a Stephen King story or book since high school (graduated in 1993), but that story just always lingered there.
 In order to continue building my reputation as a director I decided I should definitely do something a bit more ‘high profile’.
 And that story instantly popped back up in my mind.
 While it has a very violent and shocking ending, I always saw it more as a metaphor to the decay of the United States and New York City during that period in history, both morally and physically.
 The 60s were a massive turning point in history beginning with the shocking assassination of a beloved President and then our entry into the Vietnam conflict.
 And the city of New York, once a thriving and joyous melting pot of life, slowly began its descent into drugs and desperation.
 When I first moved to NYC I arrived just before the great ‘clean-up’ of the Mayor Giullianni.
 I saw first hand how the city began to change again and become a thriving and safe place to be.
 And I feel that by exploring tragic moments in our histories, both personal and international, are the only ways we can truly learn and grow.
 The Young Man of the story became a metaphor for the death of joy and love and prosperity and the descent into madness, chaos.
 The question is, Will we ever rise out of that chaos again?
 I am an optimist, but only because I like to see through the chaos into possibility.